rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 Next steps
 ----------

-Once you have added Rackspace Federation as an application at Okta, you should proceed to adding Okta as an |idp| at Rackspace by using one of the following methods:
+After you have added Rackspace Federation as an application at Okta, you should add Okta as an |idp| at Rackspace by using one of the following methods:

-   - :ref:`Add an Identity Provider in the Control Panel<add-idp-cp-gs-ug>`
+   - :ref:`Add an Identity Provider in the Control Panel<add-idp-cp-gs-ug>`.

-   - :ref:`Add an Identity Provider in the MyRack Portal<add-idp-mr-gs-ug>`
+   - :ref:`Add an Identity Provider in the MyRack Portal<add-idp-mr-gs-ug>`.

    - :ref:`Add an Identity Provider by using the API<add-idp-api-gs-ug>` by providing basic information about the |idp|.